-Founded in 1947, Epoch is a periodical of prose and poetry edited by Michael Koch and published by the Creative Writing staff of the Department of English.
+Founded in 1947, Epoch is a periodical of prose and poetry edited by Michael Koch and published by the Creative Writing staff of the Department of Literatures in English.
 MFA students serve as Editorial Assistants in their first year of graduate study.

 The Barbara & David Zalaznick Reading Series

 Each academic year, the Barbara & David Zalaznick Reading Series brings poets, fiction writers, essayists, and industry professionals to campus for readings and talks.

 The Society for the Humanities brings together visiting Fellows and Cornell faculty who offer graduate-level seminars intended to be exploratory or interdisciplinary.

 The School of Criticism and Theory enrolls students and faculty from all over the world each summer in seminars run by eminent theorists.
 Numerous public lectures and colloquia are also offered a number of scholarships are available to Cornell graduate students.